hotrodwinston/homeserverstack/openhab_config.md

 https://community.openhab.org/t/getting-gocontrol-wa00z-1-to-controlzooz-zen52-double-relay/153235/14

-setting up rules to have scene controllers turn items on and off is more complicated than it should be in some cases so this guide is helpful.
+Setting up rules to have scene controllers turn items on and off is more complicated than it should be in some cases so this guide is helpful.
+Per the above link, you need to trigger on state update, not state change.
+An example rule for turning lights off is below.
+In this example, one relay of a double relay switch is being turned off when a button is pressed UPDATING the state of the scene controller to 2.
+If the item being controlled only had one relay I would just use association to make the buttons act as on/off.
+That has the advantage of working even if the hub is down.
+But in this case that's not an option.

+light off on scene remote button press

+    configuration: {}
+    triggers:
+      - id: "1"
+    configuration:
+      itemName: WA00Z1_Remote_2_Scene_Number
+      state: "2.0"
+    type: core.ItemStateUpdateTrigger
+    conditions: []
+    actions:
+      - id: "2"
+    configuration:
+      itemName: Living_Room_Ceiling_Switch_1
+      command: OFF
+    type: core.ItemCommandAction